 When Peg retired in 2013, Bob Bosl took over as President, and Dan Frevert took over as Operations Manager.
 During this time, the pantry started using computers to register our clients for food assistance.
 Our computers help us gather useful demographic information and calculate statistics.
 Some examples are the number of adults, children, and seniors we serve and how many are with disabilities, employed/unemployed, and are housed/homeless.
 This information helps us develop strategic plans for the pantry’s success in the community.

-In 2017, Gail Matson took over as president, and by the fall of 2018, the pantry had become a full choice pantry with the assistance of the Dayton Foodbank.
-The pantry purchased much-needed freezers and coolers to offer more choices of fresh produce, dairy products, and meat.
-The pantry is now open two days a week and takes care of about 200 families a week or 800 per month.
-The client’s numbers coincide with local school schedules, holidays, and summer vacations.
+In 2017, Gail Matson took over as President.
+By the autumn of 2018, we’d grown into a full-choice pantry with the assistance of the Dayton Foodbank.
+The pantry purchased much-needed coolers and freezers to offer more choices of fresh produce, dairy products, and meat.

 In March 2019, the County informed the pantry that they needed our space for the Bureau of Elections, and we’d have to move.
 This news could have been difficult, but the truth was that the pantry had outgrown the space!
 The County offered an alternate space on Cincinnati Avenue, which boasted three times the pantry’s space at its Ledbetter Road location.

 Getting the new building ready was challenging; it needed a lot of work to make it food safe.
 We received a Community Block Grant, which covered cleaning the building and getting all new doors and windows.
 We also received generous donations of a walk-in refrigerator, freezer, air conditioning units, and a paved parking lot.
 With our donors’ and volunteers’ hard work and support, we moved into the new building at 774 Cincinnati Avenue in May 2019.